als-computing/splash-client/docs/Edit_Page.md

 This button will take you to the ["Versioned view"](#) of this page.

 ## The Document
 There will be a box that displays the actual content of the document.
 To edit the document, double click anywhere inside the box, or click on the pen icon in the upper left corner of the document.
 Hovering over any parenthetical references in the document should display a small pop up next to the cursor that will contain the APA citation of the corresponding reference.
+Clicking on any in-text citations will bring you down to

  ## Editing the document
  * ### Editor toolbar: